 The Company has not declared or paid any dividends and does not foresee the declaration or payment of dividends in the near future.
 Any decision to pay dividends on its shares will be made by the board of directors on the basis of the Company's earnings, financial requirements and other conditions existing at such future time.
-There were no changes to the Company's capital management in the current year.
+There were no changes to the Company's capital management in the current year and the Company is not subject to externally imposed capital requirements.